Faucaria tigrina (Haw.) Schwantes

 Mesembryanthemum tigrinum (basionym)

-Faucaria tigrina is a small, succulent, clamp-forming perennial up to 6 inches (15 cm) tall.
-The leaves are thick, triangular, light green (turning purplish in strong sunshine) in color and up to 2 inches (5 cm) long.
-On the edges of the leaves there are upright, soft, white, up to 10 teeth in opposite pairs that look like an animal's mouth.
-The flowers are large, up to 2 inch (5 cm) in diameter, silky in shape and yellow in color.
+Faucaria tigrina is a small, clamp-forming, succulent perennial up to 6 inches (15 cm) tall.
+The leaves are thick, triangular, green turning purplish in direct sun and up to 2 inches (5 cm) long.
+On the edges of the leaves there are up to 10 upright, soft, white teeth in opposite pairs that look like an animal's mouth.
+The flowers are yellow, up to 2 inch (5 cm) in diameter and appear during the day in the fall and winter.

 How to Grow and Care